Skip to main content

 After the Assessment: What’s Next?

-Once you've submitted your assessment, it's time to delve into the actionable insights provided by Automation Anywhere's recommended Missions.
+Once you've submitted your assessment, it's time to delve into the actionable insights.
 If you also used your assessment session for brainstorming, you'll want to start with an impact and urgency exercise.
-Otherwise, skip to the four-step approach to crafting your Missions and action plan.
+Otherwise, skip to the four-step approach to crafting your action plan.

 Brainstorming Next Steps: Impact and Urgency Exercise